eclipse-ibeji/freyja/digital_twin_adapters/mock_digital_twin_adapter/README.md

 ## Config

-The adapter's config is located at `res/config.json` and will be copied to the build output automatically.
-This file contains the following properties:
+This adapter supports the following configuration settings:

-- `base_uri_for_digital_twin_server`: the base uri for the Mock Digital Twin Service
+- `digital_twin_service_uri`: the base uri for the Mock Digital Twin Service

+This adapter supports [config overrides](../../docs/config-overrides.md).
+The override filename is `mock_digital_twin_adapter_config.json`, and the default config is located at `res/mock_digital_twin_adapter_config.default.json`.